 Find the money first

-Over-shopping is just one reason the importance of mortgage pre-qualification is not taken for granted.
+Shopping at a price point over your maximum loan qualification is just one reason the importance of mortgage pre-qualification is not taken for granted.

 Critical first step